 A good pastrami is a thing of beauty, and The Compass Star Café, which cures its own meat, gave us one of the best.

 3. MAYA’S CAFÉ

 On the hunt for less typical Latin American cuisine, one hound uncovered superb sopa de mondongo (tripe soup) at this Honduran-Mexican restaurant.

 4. MICHELLE’S PANCAKE HOUSE — CLOSED

 Who’s up for a ride to Cupertino to get beautifully pleated dumplings, house-made noodles, and awesome dipping sauces?
 Everyone?
 That’s what we thought.

 Fans of self-taught zen bread master Josey Baker once needed to raid Four Barrel during his occasional appearances there, or subscribe to his CSA-style service.
 We picked up loaves Wednesdays and Saturdays at The Mill, which operated out of a tent while construction continued on the building’s interior, due to be completed … any minute now.

 We figured out we could make reservations at this Oakland architectural gem and enjoy an excellent afternoon tea, with tender-crisp pavlovas and lemon curd tartlets prepared by museum volunteers.

-7. THE RICHMOND
+7. THE RICHMOND (no website)

 615 Balboa Street, San Francisco